zpainter/iassist/content/conferences/iassist2023/call-for-submissions.md

 ### **Submissions have closed**

-**Notifications for submitted presentations, panels, papers, posters, workshops, and lightning talks will be coming soon.**

-The theme of this year’s conference is
+The theme of the 2023 conference was

 ### **Diversity in Research: Social Justice from Data**